 Results from derangement of normal laminar cellular organization of cerebellum.
 There is thickening of outer molecular cell layer, loss of middle Purkinje cell layer, and infiltration of inner granular cell layer with dysplastic ganglion cells.

 The abnormal tissue involves the cerebellar cortex, and is usually confined to one hemisphere, occasionally extending to the vermis but only rarely extending to the contralateral hemisphere 1.

 - may show a non specific hypo attenuating cerebellar mass

-Widened cerebellar folia with a striated/tigroid appearance on MR
+Widened cerebellar folia with a striated/tigroid appearance.

 - T1: hypointense with no enhancement 2

 - T2: hyperintense with apparently preserved cortical striations 1

 - may show hyperintensity due to T2 shine through effect

 - if present usually superficial, possibly due to vascular proliferation 4